Skip to main content

 Configuration mode restrictions

-• When using the cloud CLI terminal in configuration mode, to help ensure configuration command auditing, the following configurations are excluded from the cloud CLI terminal:
+To help ensure configuration command auditing, the following configurations are excluded from the configuration mode CLI terminal:

 • parser